Day-to-Day Living With Alzheimer's Disease

 How Do I Avoid Getting Lost?

-- Ask for help if you need it and explain that you have a memory problem.
+- Ask for help if you need it.
+If you want to, you can explain that you have a memory problem.

 What Will Make Communicating Easier?

-- Always take your time, and don't feel rushed.
+- Always take your time, and don't feel like you need to rush.

-- If you need to, ask the person you're speaking with to repeat what he/she is saying or to speak slowly if you do not understand.
+- If you need to, ask the person you're speaking with to repeat what she’s saying or to speak slowly.

 - Avoid distracting noises, and find a quiet place to talk.